core-wg/transport-indication/draft-ietf-core-transport-indication.md

 Applications built on CoAP MAY require clients to perform this kind of discovery.
 Adding such a requirement is particularly useful if the application frequently advertises URIs with a scheme that defaults to a transport which its clients may not support, or when the application makes use of functionality afforded by {{?RFC9460}} such as apex domain redirection.
+(Had the SVCB specification predated the first new CoAP transports, that mechanism might have been used in the first place instead of additional schemes).

 The effects on a client of seeing SVCB parameters are similar to those of seeing a "has-proxy" link from the origin to the URI built using {#svcblit}.